 COVID 19 Update!
 We are now offering Free Consultations for all matters during Covid-19 Pandemic.

 There is no such thing as a legal separation in New Jersey.
 There is an old-fashioned alternative to divorce still in place, which is called divorce from bed and board.
 This is not a divorce, as the parties are still legally married.
-Designed to deal with people’s scruples about divorce, it provides an option for living separately without a divorce, protecting the pension and health insurance rights of the (usually) woman.
+Designed to deal with people’s scruples about divorce, it provides an option for living separately without a divorce, while protecting the pension and health insurance rights of the (usually) woman.
 However, today there is seldom a need for this type of arrangement, although it exists on the books.
-Contact our West New York or Hackensack, New Jersey law offices to learn more about divorce from bed and board and other forms of separation.
+Contact our West New York law office to learn more about divorce from bed and board and other forms of separation.

 At the Law Offices of Jeffrey M. Bloom, we advise clients in West New York, Bergen County, Hudson County and throughout North Jersey about the legal aspects of separation.
 We have been serving clients in this region since 1988, using 25 years of experience to help people in communities such as West New York, Weehawken, Teaneck, Union City and Jersey City.

 It is actually quite simple: if a married couple lives apart for 18 months, they can file for a no-fault divorce.
 Whether or not the couple files for divorce after the required 18 months, it is critical that they have a separation agreement that details the manner in which all the issues regarding money and children are to be handled.

 Our Bergen County attorney advises clients not to leave the marital home unless they are being abused.
 This will give them time to establish an agreement that covers matters like those listed here.
 Once the legal agreement is in place, the separation can occur in an orderly manner, minimizing trauma to the children and preserving the rights of the parties.